Picking the Right Pair of Jeans

 You’ll Find Aisles of Jeans at Coastal

 We carry the top brands in every shape, size, and style you can imagine.
-Stop by and try on a pair or two (or seven), and discover your new pair of go-to jeans.
-Just be sure to ask yourself two questions.
-Are they comfortable?
-Do you like the way you look?
+Stop by your Northwest owned and operated Coastal and try on a pair or two (or seven), and discover your new pair of go-to jeans.
+Just be sure to ask yourself two questions: Are they comfortable and do you like the way you look?
 If you answer yes to both, you may have found the right pair.